ManyaChdry/RASA-HealthBot/Progess.md

   **02/07/2021**
   Friday
   Meet time :3:30
-  Available members: Pragya, Akanksha, Manya, Reet had QSM.
+  Available members: Pragya, Akanksha, Manya.
   Decided to train our models and discussed about custom actions parameters etc.